logicly-au/pmhc-mds-user-documentation/docs/data-extract.rst

 As the query is date based, the following data will by default, not be included in the extract:

-   * The start date of an episode is derived from the date of the first service contact.
-     Therefore, if an episode doesn't have any associated service contacts, there will be no start date for the episode and they will not be included in the data extract
+   * **Inactive Episodes**: An episode's start date is determined by its first recorded service contact.
+Consequently, any episode without associated service contacts has no start date and will be excluded from the extract.
-   * Clients that don't have any associated episodes, or who are associated with an episode with no service contacts also will not be included in the data extract
+   * **Inactive Clients**: Clients who have no episodes or intakes, or whose episodes do not contain any service contacts or collection occasions, will not be included in the data extract.
-   * Practitioners who are not associated with a service contact will not be included in the data extract
+   * **Inactive practitioners**: Practitioners who are not linked to any service contact will be left out of the data extract.

-If you would like to include these inactive episodes, inactive clients and inactive practitioners check the checkbox labelled **Include data without associated dates**.
+If you would like to include these inactive episodes, inactive clients, and inactive practitioners, check the checkbox labelled **Include data without associated dates**.

 .. _data-extract-all-epsiode-data: